mohamed8oniem/DragAndDrop/README.md

 ## Features

+- Reusable Components and Hooks for future usage.
 - Drag and drop functionality for intuitive user interaction.
+- Popup Modal to preview the product details.
 - Styled with **Material UI** for pre-built components and **Tailwind CSS** for custom styling.
 - **Axios** for handling API requests efficiently.